cirosantilli/git-tutorial/index.md

     git describe --abbrev=0 --tags

-If you want to use this programatically you could:
+If you want to use this programmatically you could:

     git describe --abbrev=0 --tags 2>/dev/null